GSA/digitalgov.gov/content/posts/2016-10-26-gsa-launches-new-ai-virtual-reality-and-authentication-programs.md

 These new Communities and portal are products of inter-agency collaboration and our shared commitment pushing the bar forward on effective adoption of digital public services that meet the needs of citizens today and tomorrow… and plant seeds for growing long into the future.

-{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/10/600-x-425-Lindsey-Teel-U.S.-Department-of-Labor-tests-Microsofts-Hololens-mixed-reality-device.jpg" alt="Lindsey Teel, policy advisor at U.S. Department of Labor and advocate for greater accessibility for persons with disabilities, tests Microsoft's Hololens mixed reality device for improving access to training and educations services for citizens with vision impairments." %}
+{{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/10/600-x-425-Lindsey-Teel-U.S.-Department-of-Labor-tests-Microsofts-Hololens-mixed-reality-device.jpg" alt="Lindsey Teel, policy advisor at U.S. Department of Labor and advocate for greater accessibility for persons with disabilities, tests Microsoft's Hololens mixed reality device for improving access to training and educations services for citizens with vision impairments." >}}

 ## Artificial Intelligence for Citizen Services Community